sitereconlogo

 Interacting with the map data

 The SiteRecon map gives you various options to interact with it and the associated data.
-You can adjust the layers on the map to get the best possible view, and you can dynamically access your map's intricacies using this full-blown navigation feature.
+You can adjust the layers on the map to get the best possible view and dynamically access your map's intricacies using this full-blown navigation feature.

 1. Layer styling

-Since the map has hundreds of layers, it may be challenging to distinguish the suitable layer.
+Since a property map has multiple layers, it may be challenging to distinguish the suitable layer.
 SiteRecon allows you to select and stylize a layer to make it stand out.
 Here's how to do it.

 1. Select the layer you want to style from the layer panel by left-clicking it once.
 This action will open a styling pop-up, as illustrated in the image below, where you can customize the layer’s appearance.